arcium-hq/examples/blackjack/README.md

 ## Technical Implementation

-The deck is stored as encrypted values (using `Enc<Shared, u128>` in the code), with multiple cards packed together for efficiency.
+The deck is stored as encrypted values, with multiple cards packed together for efficiency.
 Game logic processes encrypted hand values without ever decrypting them, using Arcium's confidential instructions.

-The system works through three key mechanisms: network-generated randomness creates unpredictable deck order, selective disclosure reveals only authorized information per game rules, and Arcium's maliciously secure protocol is designed to prevent any single party from manipulating game state or outcomes.
+The system works through three key mechanisms: network-generated randomness creates unpredictable deck order, selective disclosure reveals only authorized information per game rules, and the MPC protocol ensures no party can manipulate game state or outcomes even with a dishonest majority—game integrity is preserved as long as one node is honest.

 ## Implementation Details